GITEC 2016 Summit Conference Identity

 - Individual registrations maxed out to the venue’s full capacity 2 weeks before the event date!

-I explored a variety of concepts, looks, and interpretations of visual themes to match the tagline.
+I explored a variety of concepts, looks, and interpretations of conference identities to match the tagline.
 Some concepts, like the highway imagery, were literal interpretations and others were more symbolic and figurative.

 I explored “roads” with literal roads, wavy lines of color, cityscapes, and typographic grid layouts.
 I also explored broad ideas like “innovation” and “transformation” with light bulbs, gears, word clouds, and connected dots.
-In the past, the client favored patriotic color schemes, so most concepts continue to incorporate the red, white, and blue.
+In the past, the client favored patriotic color schemes, so most concepts for the conference identity incorporate red, white, and blue.

 The client favored the first concept, with literal roads, wavy lines of color, cityscapes, and typographic grid layouts.